evananderson06/evan-anderson.ca/content/manhunt.md

 date: "2025-11-09"
 ---

-*Note: The names in this might be a bit confusing.
-If I say Evan, I'm always referring to Evan Hodson.
-If I say me, I, etc. I'm referring to myself (Evan Anderson).*
+*TL;DR: We built a real-time manhunt management system from scratch, ran two large scale events (~350 people), everything broke at the worst time, we improvised, people loved it.*

 ### How It Started
 It's October of first-year and I met a guy with the same name as me, [Evan Hodson](https://www.linkedin.com/in/evanhodson/).
 We bonded over the fact that both of our names were Evan.
 To be honest that's really the only thing I can remember that made us friends.

-I learnt that in Grade 12 he ran a game of manhunt in Waterloo with all of his friends.
-It was called the **Hodson Hunt**.
+I learned that in Grade 12 he ran a game of manhunt in Waterloo with all of his friends.
+It was called the Hodson Hunt.
 He talked about how he watched everyone's location using a huge Life360 circle; he sent borders to the players by sending annotated screenshots of Google Maps.
 Then he started talking about how he had this vision of creating an app that could do all of this without the hassle of multiple services and scuffed communication.
 I thought for a second about how I would build something for him, and then I told him I could do it.

 We had two goals.